 Taylor is a huge name in acoustic guitars.
 Started in 1974, Taylor is a leading brand in acoustic and acoustic/electric guitars with legions of fans across the globe.
 And they make a few classical guitar models as well, including the electric-acoustic cutaways we are looking at.

 Jazz and pop guitarists especially, looking to expand their sound with a nylon flourish, have great things to say about Taylor classical guitars.
 And the Academy Series comes at an affordable price.
 It is a popular choice for those entering the world of nylon strings.
 For beginners to the guitar in any style, this is a good choice because nylon strings make for a less painful and softer learning curve.
-Check out the Taylor 12e-N at Sweetwater.
+Check out the Taylor 12e-N Grand Concert at Sweetwater.

 The combination of a narrower 1-11/16-inch nut width and a shorter 24-7/8-inch scale length makes for great playability.
 The Academy 12-N Grand Concert is a nylon string Taylor with a Lutz Spruce top, which is a hybrid of Sitka Spruce and White Spruce and affords greater volume.
 Taylor 12-N at Sweetwater.
 This is the non-electrified, non-cutaway, ‘pure’ classical model – a popular guitar with crossover artists and beginners.

 There is an electric equivalent of this model, the Academy 12e-N Grand Concert.
 It’s the same 12-N with added electronics on board.
 The onboard ES-N pickup and preamp give you tone-shaping control.
-Whether you’re a steel-string player looking to add an affordable nylon-string to your acoustic toolbox or want a Taylor acoustic guitar that’s easy on the hands and the wallet, the A12e-N is an option well worth exploring.
-Taylor 12e-N at Sweetwater.
+Whether you’re a steel-string player looking to add an affordable nylon-string instrument to your acoustic toolbox or want a Taylor acoustic guitar that’s easy on the hands and the wallet, the A12e-N is an option well worth exploring.
+Check out Taylor 12e-N at Sweetwater.

 With the Taylor name backing them, these are ideal guitars for anyone on a budget.
 I have a detailed review of more Taylor classical guitars if you’re interested.